JuliaGraphics/Luxor.jl/docs/src/explanation/strokepathdispatch.md

 # Custom behavior for strokepath and fillpath

+There are 4 functions that "paint" the current path to the canvas they are `strokepath` , `strokepreserve` , `fillpath` and `fillpreserve`

-If you would like to have some custom behavior for these functions (like say to extract or modify the path just before drawing etc) `Luxor` provides a way to do so.
+If you would like to have some custom behavior for these functions  (like say to extract/modify paths etc) `Luxor` provides a way to do so.

 The four functions `strokepath`,`strokepreserve`,`fillpath`,`fillpreserve`, are basically defined as